anirbrhm/ImageCaptioning/README.md

   <img width="299" height="299" src="assets/child.jpg">
 </p>
 <pre><code> Caption : a man in a red shirt is standing on a swing. </code></pre>

+## Some pointers on How To Improve :
+1. Training for large number of epochs.
+2. Try experimenting with number of layers of LSTM
+4. Using attention mechanism to improve as done in the paper -[Show Attend and Tell](https://arxiv.org/abs/1502.03044)

 ## Acknowledgement
 - [Medium : Captioning Images with CNN and RNN, using PyTorch](https://medium.com/@stepanulyanin/captioning-images-with-pytorch-bc592e5fd1a3)